ucdavisdatalab/workshop_julia_basics/_sources/chapters/03_types.md

 subtypes(Number)
 ```

-Calling subtypes() with the "Any" argument will effectively list all data types since "Any" is the root of the type hierarchy in Julia:
+Calling subtypes() with the `Any` argument will effectively list all data types
+since `Any` is the root of the type hierarchy in Julia:

 ```{code-cell}
 subtypes(Any)